‘Fifty Shades Darker’ Star Dakota Johnson Finally Opens Up About Those Jamie Dornan Romance Rumors

 Dornan also echoed Johnson’s sentiments about sex scenes, saying, “Anyone will tell you that sex scenes, regardless of the content of the film, are always a tricky experience and relatively uncomfortable.”

 Meanwhile, Johnson also opened up about her own sexuality.
 Not unlike her BDSM character, the actress acknowledged that she is still exploring her sexual desires.
 “I’m fascinated by young women coming to terms with their sexuality,” she stated.

 “I guess, by proxy, I have been experiencing that in my own life.”

 According to Too Fab, Johnson broke up with her longtime boyfriend Matthew Hitt last year.
 In speaking about the split, Johnson admitted that it was difficult but wasn’t afraid to poke fun at herself.

-“S**t happens,” she stated.
 “I think I’m a little bit heartbroken all the time, even when I’m in a happy relationship… Can we make things really juicy?
 Can we say that I’m taking this time to explore my bisexuality?
 Or that I have given myself to the Lord following the release of my sexually explicit trifecta of films?”

 Fifty Shades Darker opens in theaters on February 10, check out the extended trailer below.